AnNa R.: 2012–2025: Gleis 8

 In January 2012, AnNa R. started working with musicians Lorenz Allacher, Timo Dorsch and Manne Uhlig.
 The following year, they officially announced their formation as the band Gleis 8.
 Their debut album Bleibt das immer so, which was released in May 2013, reached No. 7 in the German albums chart.
 AnNa R. wrote the band's songs in cooperation with her band colleagues.
 She described the band as being democratic, with all the members being of equal standing.

 A few weeks prior to her death, she took to Instagram to promote her "Courage to Love" tour, which was scheduled to start in October 2025.

 Personal life and death

 AnNa R. married Nilo Neuenhofen in 2002.
 Her activities in her spare time included cooking and boxing.

-On 17 March 2025, it was announced that AnNa R. had died in Berlin, at the age of 55.
-An official cause was not disclosed, however, police communicated that a crime or self-harm had been ruled out.
+On 17 March 2025, it was announced that AnNa R. had died of an undisclosed disease in Berlin, at the age of 55.